brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 ### Background

-I am a Master's student in the [CoBRA Lab](http://cobralab.ca) at McGill University, located at the Douglas Mental Health University Institute, where I study autism and brain anatomy, using structural MRI (sMRI).
-I have been working with a large, multi-site dataset to examine subcortical anatomy in autism, using meta-analytic techniques to combine the data from the different sites.
-With this project, I would like to:
+I am an elementary school teacher, and currently a Master's student in the [CoBRA Lab](http://cobralab.ca) at McGill University, located at the Douglas Mental Health University Institute, where I study autism and brain anatomy, using structural MRI (sMRI).
+I have been working with a large, multi-site dataset to examine subcortical anatomy in autism.
+Multi-site MRI datasets can be difficult to work with, as scans are typically acquired on different equipment, using different protocols, by different operators.
+In addition, different sites may be sampling different populations.
+This can result in a dataset in which a significant portion of the variance is due to non-biological factors.
+Up to now, I have been using meta-analytic techniques to combine the data from the different sites.
+With this project, I would like to learn and apply two other techniques for inter-site data harmonization:
- * Find ways to evaluate different techniques for combining multisite data, including linear mixed models and ComBat, and hopefully others
- * Learn how to compare and evaluate the performance of these different techniques
+ * Use the open source ComBat library, which was originally intended to mitigate batch effects in genetic studies, but has since been adapted to work with neuroimaging data.
+ * Use linear mixed-effect models.

+I would also like to:
  * Use the tools we have been learning about to make my project more transparent, easy to maintain, reproducible, and open to collaboration.

-Prior to coming to McGill, I was a teacher at a wonderful elementary school in Ottawa, ON.
+ * If time permits, find a way to compare these three site harmonization techniques systematically.

 ### Tools

-The "project template" project will rely on the following technologies:
- * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
- * The [Hugo website framework](https://gohugo.io) which is used by the BHS website.
-This makes it possible to easily add the markdown project description to the website.
- * Adding the project to the website relies on github, through pull requests.
+This project will make use of:
+ * git and github for version control, code sharing, project management, and collaboration
+ * Python
+ * A virtualization technology, either conda or virtual environment, to improve reproducibility
+ * Python libraries for data visualization

 ### Data

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the [following page](https://school.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2019](https://github.com/mtl-brainhack-school-2019) already used this template.
+I will be using subcortical volumes, previously derived from the [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/) dataset using the [MAGeT Brain](https://github.com/CobraLab/MAGeTbrain) pipeline.

 ### Deliverables

 At the end of this project, we will have: